BrainCMS/BrainCMS/README.md

 # D'oh! #

-Unfortunately, I'm unable be able to continue keeping this GitHub repository up-to-date, due to lack of time.
+* Unfortunately, I'm unable be able to continue keeping this GitHub repository up-to-date, due to lack of time.
 You can always download the latest version of [BrainCMS][1] from the folks at RetroRipper.

 # BrainCMS #

 BrainCMS is a [Habbo Retro][6] Content Management System ("CMS") from the folks at [RetroRipper][1].

 Looking for a live demo of BrainCMS?
 Visit the [BrainCMS Demo][2] website.

-### Version ###
+## Version ##
-The latest stable vesion of BrainCMS is: v1.8.1-STABLE [CHANGELOG.md][3].
+The latest stable vesion of BrainCMS is v1.8.1-STABLE* see the [CHANGELOG.md][3] file.

 ## What's in BrainCMS? ##
 - Choose the default "Home Room" via the [brain-config.php][4] file.